XCTEQ/XCFit/README.md

 ## Framework Installation

 XCFit, Cucumberish or OCSlimProject Framework can be installed using Cocoapods.
-XCFit and Cuucmberish can be installed using Carthage as well but we will use Cocoapods as it's more automated than Carthage.
+XCFit and Cuucmberish can be installed using Carthage as well

+### Cocoapods
+Cocoapods is more automated than Carthage.
 We can create `Podfile` and add specific dependency for the target

 ```ruby
     target '$_YOUR__TARGET' do